‘Hey, I meant to tell you something.’

 John 1:14 – ‘And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.’

 As we think about moving toward marriage, then, we need to find someone like Jesus, full of both ‘grace and truth’.
-Someone who will call us out in love.
+Someone who will fight with us, and call us out in love.

 Three Practical Ways To Find Someone Who Will Call You Out In Love